2206691/CS220AU-DP-2022/README.md

 - if somebody has bought your item: you got a notification saying “SOLD”, print the shipping label given to you, send it within 5 days, wait
 - payment: if the customer confirms everything arrived alright, you get your payment without any fees

+Other available options for people who don't have Vinted in their country are online reselling groups.
+Platforms like Facebook have groups available for people to swap things, that are not just clothing.
+The exact method od paying, swapping or shipping usually depends on the person.

 ## What do I do?